Establishing a Design Process

 Overview

 In this design case, I will detail a project where I joined a company as the second designer and took the initiative to define and implement a design process.
-By creating guidelines, and templates, and establishing process metrics, I facilitated the growth of the design practice.
+By creating guidelines, templates, and establishing process metrics, I facilitated the growth of the design practice.
 I identified the need to expand the team with a brand designer and a researcher to support the increasing workload and project complexity.

 Problem statement